metaplex-foundation/docs/docs/candy-machine-v2/03-Configuration.md

 }
 ```

-#### Creating a whitelist for presale, burning the whitelist token each time and gives users a 0.5 SOL price tag instead.
+#### Creating a whitelist for presale, burning the whitelist token each time and provides users with a 0.5 SOL price tag instead.
 Once the sales begin (i.e., everyone can mint), the whitelist gets you only the discount.

 ```json
 "whitelistMintSettings": {